Ousters, upsets halfway through 2022 primary election season

 ELECTION DENIERS

-Voters handed primary wins to some candidates who supported Trump’s lies that Biden’s election victory was illegitimate.
+Voters handed primary wins to some candidates who supported Trump’s assertions that Biden’s election victory was illegitimate.
 Those false claims have been roundly rejected by elections officials, Trump’s own attorney general and the courts, including by judges he appointed.

 Nonetheless, state Sen. Doug Mastriano won Pennsylvania’s crowded Republican gubernatorial primary.
 He has been subpoenaed by the House committee investigating the attack on the U.S. Capitol for his role in a plan to arrange for an “alternate” slate of electors from Pennsylvania for Trump after the 2020 election.